 This season, stopping Pac-12 offenses on the ground has been a tall task for even the most experienced and skilled defense.
 For the Buffs, the opposing team's dominance up front and an abundance of fast, highly-skilled ball carriers have contributed to their undoing on the field more than any other factor.
 On Saturday, CU will again face a highly potent rushing attack.

 Arizona's rushing offense currently ranks 7th in the nation, as the 'Cats are amassing nearly 300 yards per game on the ground and averaging 6.5 yards per rush.
 Sophomore Nick Wilson is the feature back, and one of the most explosive in the country.
 Through six games he's averaging 5.9 yards per carry and has racked up 8 scores.
 As if Wilson weren't enough to scheme for on his own, head coach Rich Rodriguez possesses two other dynamic options in the backfield.
-Both Jared Baker and Orlando Bradford put together impressive performances in last week's 44-7 drubbing of the, with the former rushing for 123 yards and the latter notching three touchdowns.
+Both Jared Baker and Orlando Bradford put together impressive performances in last week's 44-7 drubbing of the Oregon State Beavers, with the former rushing for 123 yards and the latter notching three touchdowns.

 It will be an extensive undertaking for the young and thin Colorado linebacking corps to try and slow down that three-pronged attack out of the backfield in addition to contending with dual-threat quarterback Anu Solomon, who returned to action from a concussion last weekend.
 The Buffs will again be without the services of starting linebackers Addison Gillam and Kenneth Olugbode, and have now lost capable replacement Ryan Severson to a high ankle sprain.
 Rick Gamboa will start in Gillam's place once again, he's quick over short distances and has shown solid instincts, but this situation now leaves two true freshmen and a sophomore converted from defensive end to fill the remaining void.